 - Use an essential oil diffuser or wax melt warmer.
 Both offer gentle, continuous pleasing fragrance that’s a little safer than the open flame of a candle.
-BUT if you’re putting your house on the market — seller beware!
+But if you’re putting your house on the market — seller beware!
 Some fragrances can work against you!
-Read our blog post on Scents That Sell.

 - Fire up the crockpot.
-If you prefer a more natural way to add fragrance to your home, check out some of Three Bears Home Staging’s recipes for crockpot/stove-top simmering potpourris using ingredients you may already have on hand!
-We have suggestions for both summertime fragrances and autumn-inspired recipes, and holiday scents.
+If you prefer a more natural way to add subtle fragrance to your home, check out some of Three Bears Home Staging’s recipes for stove-top simmering potpourris using ingredients you may already have on hand!
+We have suggestions for both summertime fragrances, autumn-inspired recipes, and holiday scents.
 For more convenient heating, we recommend using a mini-slow cooker like this one from CrockPot:

 - Sprinkle baking soda on carpet.
 Baking soda is inexpensive, natural, and a proven odor absorber.
 To use it, clear rugs of as much furniture as possible and sprinkle baking soda liberally.
 For best results, leave it for at least a couple of hours or even overnight (sprinkle right before bedtime) to allow it to fully absorb odors.
 Then vacuum it up and toss it out to keep your home smelling fresh.

 - Deal with shoe piles.
 Like many people, my family removes our shoes before entering the house, not only to reduce the amount of dirt that gets tracked in but to reduce the amount of bacteria that comes into the house (yeah, those same shoes I used to walk around in a public restroom?
-They do NOT need to be schlepping through my house).
+They do not need to be schlepping through my house).
 Consequently, the area where shoes pile up can get a little funky.
 Periodically, spray shoes with an odor eliminator to get rid of the smell.
 Another trick?
 Use a little dry shampoo to absorb stinkiness and keep your house smelling fresh.